ADVISORY CHINA-DIPLOMACY/ -- POSSIBLE ONLY --

 Chinese foreign ministry holds daily news conference

 BEIJING, CHINA - Chinese foreign ministry holds daily news conference.
-Monitoring for comments on USA-China Consulate closures.
+Monitoring for comments on USA-China relations, Huawei and Hong Kong.

 SCHEDULE